 NOTE: CPT is processed and authorized term by term.
 Contact your academic department regarding your department's specific guidelines and follow those guidelines for CPT applications.
 Please note that your department has discretion in recommending CPT.

-- Academic/Faculty Advisor Recommendation Form for CPT, completed and signed
+- Academic/Faculty Advisor Recommendation Form for CPT

-- Your unofficial transcript from Wolverine Access
+- Print out of your unofficial transcript from Wolverine Access showing CPT course enrollment

 - Be written on the company's letterhead